d12frosted/elpa-mirror/gnu/mct-readme.txt

         A completion style that matches a variety of patterns (regexp, flex, initialism, etc.) regardless of the order they appear in.

+  [all-the-icons-completion] by Itai Y. Efrat
+        Glue code that adds icons from the `all-the-icons' package to the `*Completions*' buffer.
+It can make things prettier and/or more informative, while it can also be combined with Marginalia.

+  MCT does support the use-case of `completion-in-region'.
+This is the kind of completion session that does not involve the minibuffer and is instead about in-buffer text expansion.
+However, you may prefer:

+  [Corfu] by Daniel Mendler
+        An interface for the `completion-in-region' which uses a child frame (basically a pop-up) at the position of the cursor to display candidates.
+As with all of Daniel’s packages, Corfu aims for a clean implementation that does the right thing by being consistent with core Emacs mechanisms.

+  [Cape] also by Daniel
+        Additional `completion-at-point-functions' (CAPFs) that extend
+        those of core Emacs.
+These backends can be used by packages that visualise `completion-in-region' such as Corfu and MCT.

 [Consult] <https://github.com/minad/consult/>